 Discrimination in education programs is prohibited by state and federal law.
-Education Code 200 et seq. requires school district to afford all pupils regardless of gender, gender identity, gender expression, sex race, color, religion, natural origin, ethnic group identification/ethnicity, mental or physical disability, sexual orientation, or the perception of one or more of such characteristics, equal rights and opportunities in accessing educational programs, activities and facilities.
-Title VI of the Civil Rights Act of 1964 prohibits discrimination on the basis of race, color, and national origin.
-Title IX prohibits discrimination on the basis of sex.
-The Americans with Disabilities Act and Section 504 of the Rehabilitation Act of 1973 prohibit discrimination on the basis of disability.
-Also, pursuant to EC 212.1, "race" is inclusive of traits historically associated with race, including, but not limited to, protective hairstyles and textures.
-"Protective hairstyles" is defined to include (but not limited to) styles such as braids, locks, and twists.
+Education Code 200 et seq. requires school district to afford all pupils regardless of gender, gender identity, gender expression, sex race, color, religion, natural origin, ethnic group identification, mental or physical disability, sexual orientation, or the perception of one or more of such characteristics, equal rights and opportunities in accessing educational programs, activities and facilities.
+Title VI of the Civil Rights Act of 1964 prohibits discrimination on the basis of sex.
+The Americans with Disabilities Act and Section 504 of the Vocational Rehabilitation Act of 1973 prohibit discrimination on the basis of disability.

-This policy requires notification in the native language of persons with limited English language skills if service area contains a community of minority persons with limited English language skills.
 The District will take the required steps to assure that the lack of English will not be a barrier to admission and participation in district programs.
 This policy applies to all students insofar as participation in programs and activities is concerned, with few exceptions such as contact sports.
 In accordance with federal law, complaints alleging noncompliance with this policy are investigated through the Uniform Complaint Process.